 Eventually I decided to have some food.
 I discovered that had just switched to lunch selections.
-The breakfast options in the FCT are great, but I just had breakfast on board my flight, so I wasn’t ready to eat right away.
+The breakfast options in the FCT are great.
+Since I just had breakfast on my inbound flight, I wasn’t ready to eat right away.

 Lufthansa First Class Terminal dining

 Then looked over the menu for something more substantial.

 I was my usual indecisive self, particularly since I had another big meal coming up on my next flight.
 The waiter recommended the Wiener Schnitzel, and I’ve heard good things about this from others.
 Its not really something I’d typically order, but I’m also not dining in high end restaurants on a daily basis.
 I was on vacation, so why not indulge.

 It was excellent.